-Non-operating expenses include interest income and expenses, costs related to the issuance of bonds, amortization of bond premiums, Build America Bond (BAB) subsidies and other non-operating revenues and expenses as previously defined in Operating Expenses.
+Non-operating expenses include interest income and expenses, costs related to the issuance of bonds, amortization of bond premiums, Build America Bond (BAB) subsidies and other non-operating revenues and expenses.

 IMPA Service Corp

 IMPA Service Corp's revenues and expenses are reported as other revenues and other operating expenses, respectively.